Engin-Boot/capture-behavior-of-a-visit-counter-venkatesh-cs/needs-director.md

-  Given hospital issues an ID card for every visitor and the user returns the ID card after visit and the counter sensor is reset everyday at 12 PM and there is a central server that is connected to the counter sensor system When the patient enters the hospital and signs up for an ID card Then increase the counter by one and generate a report at 12PM local time and push the data to the central server
+  Given hospital issues an ID card for every visitor and the user returns the ID card after visit and the counter sensor is reset everyday at 12 PM and there is a central server connected to the counter sensor system When the patient enters the hospital and signs up for an ID card Then increase the counter by one and generate a report at 12PM local time and push the data to the central server